jeff-phil/pi-posher/README.md

 ## Defaults and prerequisites

-On first use, `pi-posher` seeds a global config (`~/.pi/agent/extensions/pi-posher/poshifiers.json`) with default poshifiers for go, python, typescript, javascript, svelte, json, yaml, and markdown.
-These defaults are a starting point — you should edit or remove any entry to match the tools you actually use.
+On first use, `pi-posher` seeds a global config (`~/.pi/agent/extensions/pi-posher/poshifiers.json`) with default poshifiers for many languages and formats such as go, python, typescript, javascript, svelte, json, yaml, and markdown.
+These defaults are a starting point — you should edit or remove any entry to match the set of tools and technology you actually use.

 > **Note:** The default `audit-tools` and most Python tooling rely on [`uv`](https://docs.astral.sh/uv/) to run commands.
 For the best out-of-box experience, install `uv` so that `semgrep` and `ruff` commands work without modification.
 If you prefer `pip`, `npm`, `pnpm`, or other runners, update the `cmd` and `args` in the config to suit your environment.